Soccer-FA condemns racist abuse of players after England's Euro 2020 final loss | Sports-Games

 England's Football Association (FA) released a statement in the early hours of Monday morning condemning the online racist abuse of players following the team's penalty shootout loss to Italy in the Euro 2020 final on Sunday.

 "We're disgusted that some of our squad - who have given everything for the shirt this summer - have been subjected to discriminatory abuse online after tonight's game," the team tweeted.
-British police said they would investigate the posts.
+Twitter said it had removed more than 1,000 tweets and permanently suspended a number of accounts following the "abhorrent" racist abuse directed at England players.

+"In the past 24 hours, through a combination of machine learning based automation and human review, we have swiftly removed over 1000 Tweets and permanently suspended a number of accounts for violating our rules," a Twitter spokesperson said.
+"We will continue to take action when we identify any Tweets or accounts that violate our policies.

+"We have proactively engaged and continue to collaborate with our partners across the football community to identify ways to tackle this issue collectively and will continue to play our part in curbing this unacceptable behaviour — both online and offline."
+Former England defender Rio Ferdinand said it is a "disgrace" for anyone to receive such online hate.

 "We are aware of a number of offensive and racist social media comments being directed towards footballers following the #Euro2020 final," the Metropolitan Police tweeted.
 "This abuse is totally unacceptable, it will not be tolerated and it will be investigated."